 - Representing parents in court to legalise the adoption of the child

-- Assisting parents and the court in contacting the child’s biological parents, if needed
+- Assisting parents and the court in contacting the child’s biological parents

 - Contacting and liaising with the National Registration Department in the issuance of the child’s post-adoption birth certificate after the adoption order is granted

-- Providing legal opinions to non-Malaysian parents who wish to obtain foreign citizenship for the child
+- Providing legal opinions on the laws of adoption in Malaysia to non-Malaysian parents who wish to obtain foreign citizenship for the child

-We have experience in advising and representing Malaysian and non-Malaysian parents in court during the adoption process.
-The adoption process includes obtaining an interim court order to dispense the attendance of the child’s biological parents during the court proceedings and obtaining the adoption order for the child.
+- Advised and represented both Malaysian and non-Malaysian parents in court during the adoption proceedings.
+The adoption process includes obtaining an interim court order to dispense the attendance of the child’s biological parents during the court proceedings and obtaining the adoption order for the child

 Reviews & Testimonials